-16.1.2.
+15.1.2.
 IP address of SMTP server

-To send an e-mail the IP address of the internet provider's SMTP-server is required for the local internet connection.
+To send an e-mail the IP address of an internet provider's SMTP-server is required for the local internet connection.

-Generally speaking, only the domain name of the SMTPserver is known.
+Generally speaking, only the domain name of the SMTP-server is known.
 This can be found in your "e-mail account", for example (such as "Outlook"), the address specified in the SMTP-server.